rian39/lists/idea_log.md

 - also did some re-formatting of tables and stuff to cut down on the output.
 - Feels like the bigger ideas around transformation in probability are still being sorted out here.
 Do I think that the probability practices associated with the personal relevance model can be understood as propensities of things in the world?
 Or am I arguing for more intermediate positioning?
 That is, we don't to do an infrastructural transformation in order to account for the conversion experiences.
 - Maybe I can play around a bit more with conversion experiences in theory.

+## Mon 24 Oct 15:51:50 BST 2016

+- trying to fix up the flow a bit.
+Adding quote from Varian and Resnick.
+- fleshing out some sections of the discussion by adding more commentary -- got to page